Guerrilla Content: 30 Growth Hacks To Content Marketing Success On A Limited Budget

 When I initially proposed content marketing at SAP, many people asked, “How much software you gonna sell with blog posts?”

 Luckily I had a direct manager who saw the declining effectiveness of traditional advertising.
-She knew that the digital age demanded more engaging and continuous content marketing.
+She knew that the digital age demanded more engaging and consistent content marketing.

 At the time, we were spending hundreds of thousands of dollars on advertising landing pages.
 These destinations had 99% bounce rates, no organic search traffic and zero social engagement.
 I asked for a fraction of that cost to build our thought leadership content hub.

-So for a third of the cost of a throwaway landing page, I built a branded content marketing hub to serve as the landing destination for advertising, and to reach new people with great content marketing.
+So for a third of the cost of a throwaway landing page, I built a content marketing program to serve as the landing destination for advertising, and to reach new people with great content marketing.

 Once we started publishing, we saw a 20% lower bounce rate, almost immediate organic search traffic and a growing level of social engagement.